hhandika/segui/website/docs/intro.md

 `segul` is an ultrafast and memory efficient phylogenomic data manipulation and summary statistics calculation.

-## Why SEGUL?

-1. **Fast and memory efficient**.
-It can process thousands of loci on a computer with limited RAM.
-2. **Repeatable and reproducible**.
-It supports reproducible research by providing a complete log of the analysis.
-The CLI and GUI version combined runs on macOS, Windows, Linux, Android, iPadOS, and iOS.
-3. **Easy to use**.
-It has a simple command line interface and a GUI app (in alpha version).
-4. API support.

 ## Big changes in the version 0.19.0 💪🏼

 - New command structure.
 Check [quick start](https://docs.page/hhandika/segul-docs/quick_start#cli-command-list) instruction to see the most up to date commands.
 We are working on updating the documentation throughout the website.